1905046-NiazRahman/CSE471-Assignment/Review1.md

 3. The figures should have captions that properly describe the things within them.

-4. The figures do not have the citations from where it was taken.
+4. The figures do not have the citations from where they were taken.
 This should be added.

 5. Tables could have been added to make the deductions seem more factual.